The New Republic: Spencer Ackerman

 In 2006, associate editor Spencer Ackerman was fired by editor Franklin Foer.
 Describing it as a "painful" decision, Foer attributed the firing to Ackerman's "insubordination": disparaging the magazine on his personal blog, saying that he would "skullfuck" a terrorist's corpse at an editorial meeting if that was required to "establish his anti-terrorist bona fides and sending Foer an e-mail where he said—in what according to Ackerman was intended to be a joke—he would "make a niche in your skull" with a baseball bat.
 Ackerman, by contrast, argued that the dismissal was due to "irreconcilable ideological differences."
-He believed that his leftward drift as a result of the Iraq War and the actions of the Bush administration was not appreciated by the senior editorial staff.
+He believed that his leftward drift (a result of the Iraq War and the actions of the Bush administration) was not appreciated by the senior editorial staff.
 Within 24 hours of being fired by The New Republic, Ackerman was hired as a senior correspondent for the rival magazine The American Prospect.